anufrievroman/waypaper/README.md

 ## Roadmap

-- Support for other backends like ~swww~, hyprpaper and xorg backends.
+- Support for other backends like ~swww~, ~feh~, and hyprpaper.
-- Additional options for search in ~subfolders~, background colors etc.
+- Additional options for ~search in subfolders~, background colors etc.
 - Dynamic grid of thumbnails that adopts to the application width.
+- Improve loading of folders with many images

 ## Contributions